mfkhan267/my_jenkins_app/jenkins_on_azure/install-docker-on-linux-vm.md

-# Get Started: Install Docker on an Azure Linux VM running Jenkins
+# No Non-Sense Installing Docker on an Azure Linux VM running Jenkins

 This article shows how to install [Docker](https://docs.docker.com/engine/install/ubuntu) on an Ubuntu Linux VM for developing, packaging and shipping your containarized apps.